narmadagogineni/JavaScript-Mastery/README.md

 SCRIPT.JS Inlcudes all codes and concpets I worte while learning Thoery with Practice.

-FAVORITE MOVIE.JS includes a task done by me during the parctice of JS.
+FAVORITE MOVIE.JS includes a task 1 done by me during the parctice of JS.

+TODO.JS includes a task 2 done by me during the parctice of JS.